radiantlogic-v8/documentation-new/documentation/installation/updating-self-signed-certificates.md

 Certificates are used for LDAPS (LDAP over TLS), internal HTTPS (pod-to-pod communication), accessing Identity Data Management via the Control Panel UI, and for accessing the Classic Control Panel.

 This document provides steps on how to update your certificates in self-managed Identity Data Management.
+For each keystore type, steps are provided for two scenarios:

+- **Unchanged password** – You use the same password as the old one (default value is `radiantlogic`) in the new keystore.
+This avoids modifying the `config.properties` password entry, so only the keystore file needs to be replaced.
+- **Changed password** – You use a different password for the new keystore.
+This requires updating `config.properties` (manually via CLI or automatically through the Control Panel) so FID can read the keystore at startup.

 **Prerequisites**